-Psychologic (affective and cognitive) factors can impact the multidimensional experience of pain by serving to decrease or increase the subjective perception of pain and adjustment to ongoing pain-related disability.
+Psychologic (affective and cognitive) factors can impact the multidimensional experience of pain by decreasing or increasing the subjective perception of pain and adjustment to ongoing pain-related disability.
 Affective factors usually include more negative emotions, such as depression, pain-related anxiety, and anger.
 Cognitive factors include catastrophizing, fear, helplessness, decreased self-efficacy, pain coping, readiness to change, and acceptance.1,9

 Epidemiology including risk factors and primary prevention

-Psychoneuroimmunology suggests that activation of the proinflammatory cytokine network (both at the periphery and central nervous system) can lead to a constellation of sickness behaviors, including alterations in pain sensitivity, such as exaggerated pain response (hyperalgesia), sleep disturbance, and fatigue.
-The activation of proinflammatory cytokines, possibly acting in concert with stress, might lead to an increased sensitization of the central nervous system, which serves as a possible neuronal substrate for amplification of normative bodily sensations6and affects both serotonin and norepinephrine neurotransmitter systems that appear to exert effects via spinal pathways, subsequently playing a modulating role in pain, sleep, and fatigue.6-8
+Psychoneuroimmunology suggests that activation of the proinflammatory cytokine network (both at the periphery and central nervous system) can lead to a constellation of symptoms, including alterations in pain sensitivity, such as exaggerated pain response (hyperalgesia), sleep disturbance, and fatigue.
+The activation of proinflammatory cytokines, possibly acting in concert with stress, might lead to an increased sensitization of the central nervous system, which serves as a possible neuronal substrate for amplification of normative bodily sensations6 and affects both serotonin and norepinephrine neurotransmitter systems that appear to exert effects via spinal pathways, subsequently playing a modulating role in pain, sleep, and fatigue.6-8

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)